UM-ESG/ESG-Website/content/funding.md

 Here is the process for how UMEC is involved when funding an event.

-- Group asks for money from UMEC by submitting an application
+- A [registered UMEC group][] asks for money from UMEC by submitting an application
 - The financial committee reviews the application.
 If more information is needed to make a decision, the financial committee will contact whoever submitted the application